College Education - Loosing Ground!

 - Our kids aren't doing as well as we did!

-- Are we just kidding ourelves about clean, high tech
+- Are we just kidding ourselves about clean, high

 Blight?
 Economic Development?
 Jobs?

 - Interested in what the Utah Legislature did to